Vijayganesh3107/DAA_Final_Project/README.txt

 6. Along with the sorted data the time taken for the execution in seconds is also displayed in the textbox given.

+The script for the index.html is there in \scripts\index.js for verification

 The template for the Project has been taken from Templateflip(https://templateflip.com/templates/right-resume/)